Chapter 19: Defining Agents and Tools

 Once you have the schema, you call the upsert_tool tool on the worka/orchestrator pack.
 This tells the Orchestrator that this tool exists and makes it available to your agents.

-description: 'Performs a Google search and returns the top results.', // For the LLM
+"description": "Performs a Google search and returns top results.",

 By separating the tool's implementation (in your MCP server) from its registration (via upsert_tool), the system remains decoupled.
 The Orchestrator doesn't need to know how your tool works, only what it does and what parameters it needs.
 When an agent decides to use google_search, the Orchestrator will see the tool call and route it to your pack's MCP server for execution.